spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 This tutorial will help you understand, through hands-on activities, how the different Edge components work together.
 You will build and test the Edge artifacts and deploy an Edge cluster without needing a complex lab environment or separate physical devices.
-Specifically, you will learn how to deploy an Edge cluster using a VirtualBox VM as the Edge host.
+Specifically, you will learn to deploy an Edge cluster using a VirtualBox VM as the Edge host.
 The tutorial will guide you through building the required [Edge artifacts](../../clusters/edge/edgeforge-workflow/palette-canvos/palette-canvos.md), creating an Edge cluster profile, preparing your Edge host, and deploying an Edge cluster along with a demo application.